 Canopy Tree Walks

-You can also take self-guided Tree Walks using Canopy’s Tree Walk guides and neighborhood maps below.
+You can also take self-guided walks using Canopy’s Tree Walk guides and neighborhood maps.
 For printed brochures, stop by our office or give us a call.

 - Barron Park